-In the last part of the Matthean End Time Discourse (Matt.
-25:31-46) the KJV Bible uses the phrases "everlasting punishment" and "everlasting fire" to describe the teachings of Jesus about the End Time Judgment.
-Surprisingly, the phrase "everlasting punishment" does not appear anywhere else in the KJV Bible.
-In addition, the phrase "everlasting fire" appears in only one other KJV Bible text, Matt.
-18:8-9, a text which describes Jesus speaking about everlasting fire and hell fire as synonymous with one another.
-When considered in the context of other texts that describe the teachings of Jesus about damnation, these texts can be interpreted to mean that Jesus believed in a divinely decreed punishment which includes a process of torment by fire that will go on or "last" forever.
-When considered in the context of the Bible as a whole, however, these texts can also be interpreted to mean that Jesus believed in a divinely decreed punishment which includes an act of destruction by fire that produces results that will endure or "stand" forever.
-In the Notes that follow the writer will cite numerous Bible texts that illustrate and support these interpretations, and invite each reader to decide for himself which of them is most likely to be the one Jesus would have agreed with.
+In the last part of the End Time or Olivet discourse of the Gospel of Matthew, Matt.
+25:31-46, the KJV Bible uses the words 'everlasting punishment' and 'everlasting fire' to describe the teachings of Jesus about the Day of Judgment.
+Surprisingly, the words 'everlasting punishment' do not appear as such anywhere else in the Bible.
+In addition, the words 'everlasting fire' appear in only one other Bible text, Matt.
+18:8-9, a text which suggests that Jesus regarded the words 'everlasting fire' and 'hell fire' (a term now usually spelled 'hellfire') as synonyms.
+When considered in view of some Bible texts that describe End Time prophecies of Jesus, these texts can be interpreted to mean that Jesus thought of everlasting punishment as a process of torment by fire that will continue without end or 'last' forever.
+When considered in view of many other Bible texts, however, these texts can also be interpreted to mean that Jesus thought of everlasting punishment as an act of destruction by fire that produces an end result that will endure or 'stand' forever.
+In the main body of this End Time prophecy website page, the writer will cite and discuss numerous KJV Bible texts that support one or the other of these interpretations of the meaning of everlasting punishment.
+The writer sheds additional light on this subject in a PDF titled "Senses of the Word Everlasting" that includes an in-depth discussion of different opinions about the meaning of the word everlasting.

-The present file comprises a set of Notes that discuss what the writer found by studying what the Old Testament in general and Jesus in particular may mean when they use words or phrases like everlasting, everlasting fire, everlasting punishment and damnation.
+The Notes that follow also summarize the things the writer discovered by studying what the KJV Bible in general and Jesus in particular may mean when they use words or phrases like everlasting, everlasting fire, everlasting punishment, destroy, destruction, and hell and damnation.
 In these Notes, the writer will point out and discuss KJV Bible texts in which Jesus uses these and similar words and phrases.
 He will also point out and discuss Old Testament texts that Jesus quotes or alludes to in order to explain or support his teachings about them.
 Finally, he will point out and discuss other Old Testament texts that use these and similar words or phrases in ways that shed additional light on their meanings.
 By doing so the writer tries to place the teachings of Jesus about everlasting punishment in the context of the time and place in which he taught them, and thereby lay a solid foundation for the study of what the New Testament as a whole has to say about them.

 Although the answer to the question of whether the punishment mentioned in Matt.
 25:46 is finite or infinite may seem simple, it is not.
 One reason is that, even if it is assumed that the everlasting fire mentioned in Matt.
 25:41 will burn for an infinitely long time, it does not necessarily follow that this fire will do to human beings anything different from what any ordinary fire would: injure and kill them and reduce their bodies to ashes or "dust".
 The writer uses the word "necessarily" because it can be argued that the parallelism between everlasting fire (v.
 41) and everlasting punishment (v.
 46) suggests that God will enable persons sent into this fire to feel pain without ever being killed or destroyed.
 Plausible as this argument may seem, it is not consistent with the many KJV Bible texts that describe divinely decreed punishments.
 This is because such texts almost always couple words like punish and punishment with forms of words like destroy, devour, consume and perish, all of which are associated with processes that end when they have nothing left to act on.
 Examples of texts of this kind will be cited in the Notes that follow.